Fabric and Textile Pests

 Fabric and Textile pests are insects that damage fabric and paper products.
 The three main fabric pests we deal with on a daily basis include silverfish, clothes moths and carpet beetles.
+If you are having issues with these pests, call the experts in Pest Control in Melbourne for advice and treatment options.

-Silverfish that are common in most houses and feed predominantly on paper products and fabric found around the home.
 Outdoors, they may be found living under the bark of trees and garden beds, under rocks, in rotten logs and among leaf litter.

 Homeowners most commonly detect silverfish when they find one on the floor or in a sink/bathtub, or they will find holes in their clothing.

 Clothes moth consumes wool, fur, silk and hair.
 If left untreated, clothes moth infestations can decimate entire wardrobes.
 Clothes moths should not be confused with stored product pest or food infesting moths.
 Clothes moths prefer the cover of darkness and do not typically fly to lights.